-- A visit to the city of Kecskemet including its tourist points of interest such as its synagogue or its art nouveau town hall.
+- A visit to the town of Kecskemet including its tourist points of interest such as its synagogue or its art nouveau town hall.

-- Visit to a traditional Hungarian farm where you will taste the typical welcome drink known as "apricot brandy".
+- A visit to a traditional Hungarian farm where you will taste the typical welcome drink known as "apricot brandy".

 - A carriage ride.

-- A three-course lunch including goulash soup will be accompanied by live music.
+- A three-course lunch including goulash soup with live music.

-This excursion has two parts: on the one hand, the guide will show you on a guided tour of Bratislava such important places as:
+This excursion has two parts: on the one hand, the guide will show you in a guided tour of Bratislava such important places as: